CitizenLabDotCo/citizenlab/docs/README.md

 - Project folder page redesign
 - Project folders now have a single folder card image instead of 5 folder images in the admin settings
 - By default 24 instead of 12 ideas or shown now on the project page
-- The word 'idea' was removed from as many places as possible from the platform, replaced with more generic copy.

 ## 2020-12-17